c128lib/Reference/MemoryMap.md

 $07FF is ordinarily used as a screen map for 40-column text- that is, for the storage of data that generates 40-column text displays.
-Other blocks of memory can be used for the same purpose, but the block of memory at addresses $0400 through $07FF is the C-64/C-128's de- fault screen map; it is the RAM block used as a screen map when you first turn on the C-64 or the C-128.
+Other blocks of memory can be used for the same purpose, but the block of memory at addresses $0400 through $07FF is the C-64/C-128's default screen map; it is the RAM block used as a screen map when you first turn on the C-64 or the C-128.

 The $0400 through $07FF memory block is not used as a screen